09 Mar Marriage, Divorce, and Cohabitation, and the New Considerations for Millennials

 Non-Marital Cohabitation Agreements

 Because of changing millennial attitudes towards marriage and cohabitation, those who choose to live with their romantic partner should seriously consider entering into a non-marital cohabitation agreement.
 This is a legal contract, similar in some ways to a prenuptial agreement, that specifies how a non-married couple will divide any shared property (assets or debts) if the relationship ends.
 This is especially important in an era where the number of millennials cohabitating has almost doubled, with two-thirds of couples now living together before marriage, and those cohabitation arrangements can be lengthier than some marriages!
+Taking into consideration the already changed attitude towards marriage by the millennials, and since this type of agreement is a novelty in the world of law, our law firm carried out a campaign in partnership with several companies, including The Marketing Heaven, in order to spread the word for those who might be pleasantly surprised that a contract like that actually exists.

 Why Are Non-Marital Cohabitation Agreements Helpful?